Marcel Dalio: Television

 Dalio also appeared in numerous television shows both in the United States (between 1954 and 1963) and in France (1968 to 1981).
 These include guest appearances in Alfred Hitchcock Presents, Peter Gunn, 77 Sunset Strip, Maverick (in "Game of Chance" with James Garner and Jack Kelly), Alcoa Presents: One Step Beyond and Ben Casey.

+Personal life

-Dalio married Hollywood based French journalist Madeleine [Alena] Prime in Los Angeles, in 1981.
+Dalio married four times.
+His first two marriages, both ending in divorce, were to actresses Jany Holt and Madeleine Lebeau.
+He married Hollywood-based French journalist Madeleine [Alena] Prime in Los Angeles, in 1981, and the two were together until his death.

+Death

-Dalio, who appeared in almost 150 movies, died in Paris on 18 November 1983, just 5 days shy of his 84th birthday.
-He is buried in Cimetière parisien de Montrouge in Hauts de Seine, France.
+Dalio died in Paris on 18 November 1983, just 5 days shy of his 84th birthday.
+He is buried in Montrouge Cemetery in Hauts de Seine.